-The truth of the matter was this: the fathers bore a secret grudge to the mysteries for their injurious treatment of Christianity on its first appearance in the world.
-We are to observe, that atheism, by which was meant a contempt of the gods, was reckoned, in the mysteries, amongst the greatest crimes.
-So, in the sixth book of the Eneid, (of which more hereafter,) the hottest seats in Tartarus are allotted to the atheist, such as Salmoneus, Tityus, and the Titans, etc. Now the Christians, for their contempt of the national gods, were, on their first appearance, deemed atheists by the people; and so branded by the mystagogue, as we find in Lucian, and exposed amongst the rest in Tartarus, in their solemn shows and representations.
-This may be gathered from a remarkable passage in Origen, where Celsus thus addresses his adversary:
+Christians, for their contempt of the national gods, were, on their first appearance, deemed Atheists by the people; and so branded by the mystagogue, as we find in Lucian, and exposed amongst the rest in Tartarus, in their solemn shows and representations.
+This may be gathered from a remarkable passage in Origen, where Celsus thus addresses his adversary:-

-"But now, as you, good man, believe eternal punishments, even so do the interpreters of these holy mysteries, the mystagogues and initiators: you threaten others with them; these, on the contrary, threaten you."
+"But now, as you, good man, believe eternal punishments, even so do the interpreters of these holy mysteries, the mystagogues and initiators.
+You threaten others with them; these, on the contrary, threaten you."

 This, without doubt, was what sharpened the fathers against the mysteries; and they were not always tender in loading what they did not approve.
-But here comes in the strange part of the story; that after this, they should so studiously and formally transfer the terms, phrases, rites, ceremonies and discipline of these odious mysteries into our holy religion; and, thereby, very early vitiate and deprave what a pagan writer (Marcellinus) could see, and acknowledge to be absolute and simplex, [perfect and pure] as it came out of the hands of its author.
-Sure then it was some more than ordinary veneration the people had for these mysteries, that could incline the fathers of the church to so fatal a counsel: however, the thing is notorious, and the effects have been severely felt.
+But here comes in the strange part of the story-that, after this, they should so studiously and formally transfer the terms, phrases, rites, ceremonies, and discipline of these odious mysteries, into our holy religion, and thereby very early vitiate and deprave what a pagarwriter (Marcellinus) could see and acknowledge to be absolute et simplex (perfect and pure) as it came out of the hands of its author.
+Sure, then, it was some more than ordinary veneration the people had for these mysteries, that could incline the fathers of the church to so fatal a counsel.
+However, the thing is notorious, and the effects have been severely felt.

 The reader will not be displeased to find here an exact account of this whole matter, extracted from a very curious dissertation of a great and unexceptionable writer, Is.
-Casaubon, in his sixteenth Exer. on the Annals of Baronius.-[Bishop W. has given the remarks of Casaubon in the original Latin, of which the following is a translation:]
+Casaubon, in his sixteenth Exer. on the Annals of Baronius.-[Bishop W. has given the remarks of Casaubon in the original Latin, of which the following is a translation]:-

-"When the fathers found it to be an easier way of bringing over minds corrupted by superstition to the love of the truth, they first adopted many terms used in their rites; and after thus treating of several heads of the true doctrines, they further adopted some of their ceremonies. that they might seem to be saying, as Paul said to the Gentiles,-'Whom' ye ignorantly worship the same do I declare unto you!'
+"When the fathers found it to be an easier way of bringing over minds corrupted by superstition to the love of the truth, they first adopted many terms used in their rites; and after thus treating of several heads of the true doctrines, they further adopted some of their ceremonies: that they might seem to be saying, as Paul said to the Gentiles,-'Whom ye ignorantly worship the same do I declare unto you!'
 Thence it came that the fathers called the sacraments by the same names as were used to describe the (pagan) mysteries, as mueseis, teletas, teleiosei, epopteias, or epopseias, telesteria, and sometimes, but more rarely, orgies.
-The Eucharist they emphatically denominated the mystery of mysteries; and also, by antonomy, the mystery, or in the plural, the mysteries.
-And you may every where read in the writings of the fathers, when treating of the holy communion, the words phrieta mysteria, or aporreton mysterion, referring to those that were to be divulged and those that were not.
-So the Greek verb myesthai in the ancient writing is often employed to signify the becoming a partaker of the Lord's Supper; and the term myesin for the act itself, and mystes for the priest, who is also called mystagogon, and hierotelestes.
-In the Greek liturgies and elsewhere hieratelete, and cryphia hai epiphobos telete (the hidden and awful mystery) means the Eucharist.
+Eucharist they emphatically denominated the mystery of mysteries; and also, by antonomy, the mystery, or in the plural, the mysteries.
+And you may everywhere read in the writings of the fathers, when treating of the holy communion, the words phrieta, mysteria, or aporreton. mysterion, referring to those that were to be divulged and those that So the Greek verb myesthai in the ancient writing is often employed to signify the becoming a partaker of the Lord's Supper; and the term myesin for the act itself, and mystes for the priest, who is also called mystagogon and hierotelestes.
+In the Greek liturgies and elsewhere hiera telete, and cryphia kai epiphobos telete (the hidden and awful mystery) means the Eucharist.